 Databases are complicated, so it is difficult to analyze large volumes of data.
 The process of interpreting the source data can also be laborious and prone to error.
-Before you use data in integration, cloud data warehouse, CRM, ERP, business analytics application; try to understand its content, quality and structure.
+Before you use data in integration, cloud data warehouse, CRM, ERP, and business analytics applications; try to understand its content, quality, and structure.

 The IT team might build a new cloud data warehouse, or company management needs relevant information for strategic and trusted decision making; a thorough data profiling is required to assess the quality and characteristics of the source data.